-The local news media may also be utilized to disseminate emergency information to members of the larger community, including neighbors, parents and other interested parties.
-The larger community can also access emergency information via the Southwestern Community College District's website: https://www.swccd.edu/index.aspx
+The local news media may also be provided information to disseminate emergency conditions that may be experienced by the District to members of the larger community, including neighbors, parents and other interested parties.
+The larger community can also access emergency information via the District's website provided above.